Symposium “Stories of Michel Sittow’s Life and Art. Facts and Fables” REGISTRATION HAS ENDED!

-John Hand, Greta Koppel, Matthias Weniger, Till-Holger Borchert, Peter van den Brink
+John Oliver Hand, Greta Koppel, Matthias Weniger, Till-Holger Borchert… and the audience.

 Saturday, 15 September

-09.00–10.00 Registration with coffee / Private view of the exhibition (before the museum opens)
+09.00–10.00 Registration.
+Private view of the exhibition Michel Sittow: Estonian Painter at the Courts of Renaissance Europe (before the museum opens)

-Technical research by Troels Filtenborg (National Gallery of Denmark)
+Technical research by Troels Filtenborg (National Gallery of Denmark, Copenhagen)

-History and documentation by Hanne Kolind Poulsen (National Gallery of Denmark)
+History and documentation by Hanne Kolind Poulsen (National Gallery of Denmark, Copenhagen)

 Dr. Anu Mänd (Tallinn University)

-11.20–11.45 Conservation of the Outer Wings of the Passion Altarpiece.
-Defining the “Sittow layer”
+11.20–11.45 Conservation of the Outer Wings of the Passion Altarpiece: Revealing the “Sittow layer”

 Dr. Hilkka Hiiop (Estonian Academy of Arts)